Procedure overview

 4.3 Procurement planning

-Business Services will develop and maintain a Corporate Procurement Plan that aligns with the University's Strategic Plan.
-The Manager (Procurement) will also prepare an annual Forward Procurement Plan.
-This will cover major purchases generally forecast within the current financial year.
-When Asset acquisition planning is being undertaken, Financial Delegates should consider warranty, installation, and ongoing maintenance requirements should be undertaken in accordance with the Assets Policy suite.
+The Procurement and Purchasing team, under the auspices of the Chief Financial Officer, will develop and maintain a Corporate Procurement Plan that aligns with the University's Strategic Plan and an annual Forward Procurement Plan covering major purchases forecast within the current financial year.
+Asset acquisition planning must consider warranty, installation, and ongoing maintenance requirements in accordance with the Assets Policy suite.

 4.4 Sustainable and social Procurement